krzysztof-jelski/OpenTrappUI/README.md

 ## Upgrade TODOs

 - [ ] break a whole app into modules
+- [ ] reflect changes in modules into tests
 - [ ] encapsulate components
 - [ ] remove $scope usages
 - [ ] use ui-router